Skip to main content

 1. Click Create Project on the Projects page

-2. In the repository dropdown, select from your connected repositories
+3. In the repository dropdown, select one repository

 If you don’t see a repository in the dropdown, click Connect Repositories at the bottom of the list to update your GitHub App installation and add more repos.